clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Kernel development
 ##################

-This document shows how to obtain and compile a Linux* kernel source using |CL-ATTR| development tooling.
+This guide shows how to obtain and compile a Linux* kernel source using |CL-ATTR| development tooling.

 The :ref:`compatible-kernels` available in |CL| aim to be performant and